IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Series/Study Navigation Option enables actors to scroll through images in the same series or study.

-A Report Reader that supports this option shall display the referenced image, if specified, as the anchor image immediately display to the user, and shall enable the user to scroll through the other images in the same series (and optionally study) as the anchor image.
+A Report Reader that supports this option shall initially display the referenced image, and shall enable the user to scroll through the other images in the same series (and optionally study) as the referenced image.

 ### XX.2.7 Retrieve Rendered Instance Option